 Well, once you've established the tactics for getting the KOM in question, it's time to take action.
 You'll simply start running in a completely normal fashion: you start the running activity and hit the start.
 At no point should you specify anything about the use of segments.

-When you approach a segment you have selected, the clock will warn you that you are approaching a "hot spot" (like a Pokemon) and will start an indication of the remaining distance to the starting point.
-If you want to behave well with your trainer, you can cancel it by pressing the down scroll button.
+When you approach a segment you have selected, the watch will warn you that you are approaching a "hot spot" (as if it were a Pokemon) and will start an indication of the remaining distance to the starting point.
+If you want to be nice to your trainer, podhen cancel it by pressing the scroll down button.